Zoster vaccine

 Two zoster vaccines have been approved for use in people over 50 years old.
-Shingrix (GSK) is a recombinant subunit vaccine which has been used in many countries since 2017.

-Zostavax (Merck), in use since 2006, is an attenuated vaccine which consists of a larger-than-normal dose of chickenpox vaccine.
+Shingrix (GSK) is a recombinant subunit vaccine that has been used in many countries since 2017.
+Zostavax (Merck), in use since 2006, is an attenuated vaccine which consists of a larger-than-normal dose of varicella vaccine.
 Unlike Shingrix, Zostavax is not suitable for people with immunosuppression or diseases that affect the immune system.
 Zostavax was discontinued in the United States in November 2020.
 Shingrix appears to prevent more cases of shingles than Zostavax, although side effects seem to be more frequent.

-Another vaccine, known as varicella vaccine, is used to prevent diseases caused by the same virus.
+Varicella vaccine is used to prevent diseases caused by the same virus.

 Medical uses

 Zoster vaccination is used to prevent shingles and its complications, including postherpetic neuralgia.
 It can be considered a therapeutic vaccine, given that it is used to treat a latent virus that has remained dormant in cells since chicken pox infection earlier in life.
 The available zoster vaccine is intended for use in people over the age of 50.
 As of 2021 it was not confirmed whether a booster dose was required, but the Advisory Committee on Immunization Practices (ACIP) in the United States recommends Shingrix for adults over the age of 50, including those who have already received Zostavax.